NharnahQwami/printf/README.md

-This is an ALX project by Fosuhemaa and Desmond
+This is an ALX project by Fosuhemaa and Desmond on printf in C programming